 1. Recruiter screen

-In this 30-45min interview, you'll be asked questions about your resume, light technical questions to gauge your domain knowledge, and behavioral questions to assess your personality and working style.
+In this 30-45min interview, your recruiter will ask questions about your resume, light technical questions to gauge your domain knowledge, and behavioral questions to assess your personality and working style.
 In general, try to be authentic and genuine, while also showing that you've done research on the company and are genuinely excited to work there.
 We often recommend looking up your interviewer on LinkedIn to understand them a bit better.

 2. Manager screen